 Travel assistance for humanitarian service or research

-Submissions for opportunities taking place during winter break or spring semester 2018 are due by 11:59 p.m. on November 17, 2017.
+Submissions for opportunities taking place during fall 2018 or full academic year programs are due by 11:59 p.m. on Monday, May 7, 2018.
 Late submissions will not be accepted.
 All submissions are final.

 This award was established by Pearl Rosenberg, psychologist and former assistant dean of the University of Minnesota Medical School, in honor of her husband Murray Rosenberg, physician and professor of genetics and cell biology from 1963-93 and an advocate for human rights.
 The award assists students who conduct research or provide humanitarian service in socially or economically depressed parts of the world or the United States.